Chip Breaker vs Diamond Flute PCB Routers

 - Applications where edge quality and delamination control are critical

-- Gentler cutting action reduces chipping and material fracture
+- Gentler cutting action helps reduce chipping and material fracture

 - Produces clean edges in brittle and layered materials